johnridesabike/acutis/docs/manual.md

 The top-level `color` is not affected by the nested `color` binding.

-## Map
+## Mapping

-The `map` statement is similar to `match` except that it is used on arrays to render each value of the array.
+The `map` statement is similar to `match` except that it is used on arrays and objects to render each value of the array or object.

+The value types must be homogenous (all the same type), or else a type error is likely.

+### Example

 These props: